You want smart political talk without the meltdowns?

 Instead, if our government determines that his conduct violated immigration standards codified in law, then it goes to an immigration judge, and that judge can and should evict him.

-So here, ICE and DHS have determined based on their evidence that this is a guy who espoused terrorist acts of Hamas, promoted uh Hamas, they're a designated terrorist organization by our U.S. government.
+So here, ICE and DHS have determined, based on their evidence, that this is a guy who espoused terrorist acts of Hamas, promoted Hamas.

 And that's one basis for losing his green card.

-The other basis is, as you point out, Sean, the Secretary of State, because the law says that if a uh an alien's presence or activities have a serious adverse foreign policy consequence for the U.S., he's deportable.
+The other basis is, as you point out, Sean, the Secretary of State, because the law says that if an alien's presence or activities have a serious adverse foreign policy consequence for the U.S., he's deportable.

 And that's what Secretary of State Marco Rubio has determined.